 Product Code: F001 – for updates see tab

 To be used where no deposit is being taken.
-This is also to be used where an administration fee is taken.

 We recommend the fixed term is made for 6 months except student lettings which are different and they will be between a term and a year depending on local customs.
 See this article for detailed information about the length of the term to give.

 If a guarantor is to be taken, the attached guarantee agreement must be witnessed.